In an Antique Land: 20th Century

 Amitav Ghosh - Anthropologist researching his doctoral thesis and tracing the journey of Abraham Ben Yiju and his slaves.
 The narrator of the story.

 Abu-'Ali - Ghosh's initial landlord; obese, unlikeable, and well-off.
 The owner of a shop that sells government-subsidized goods.

 Shaikh Musa - An elderly fellah who befriends Ghosh during his stay.
 He is kind and companionable, and a font of knowledge for Ghosh's research.
 His son dies during one of Ghosh's trips to Cairo.

 'Amm Taha - The caretaker of the second house Ghosh stays in.
 He is called 'Uncle' by the villagers, and performs many odd jobs - making him knowledgeable about the lives of many of the villagers.

 Ustaz Sabry - A scholar and a teacher, who is greatly respected amongst the villagers for his learning and many arguments about Islam.

 Zagloul - A self-admittedly poor weaver, but an excellent storyteller.

 Khamees 'the Rat' - A childless fellah, of the Jammal lineage, which had its fortunes improved in the redistribution of land from the Egyptian revolution of 1952.
-Witty, with a keen sense of humour.
+Witty, with a keen sense of humor.

 Nabeel - A quiet, contemplative young man usually found in the company of Isma'il.
 He is a Ministry of Agriculture student who, after his draft, goes to Iraq.

 Isma'il - A loquacious young man, usually found in the company of Nabeel.
 He is a Ministry of Agriculture student who, after his draft, goes to Iraq.